-If the disability is not obvious, and there is no other medical information already on record for the employee, the agency can require the employee to submit documentation from a physician or other medical professional concerning the existence and extent of the disability.
-Before consulting with the physician, it is necessary to obtain the individual’s written consent for the release of medical information to the agency.
+If the disability is not obvious, and there is no other medical information already on record for the employee, the agency can require the employee to submit documentation from a physician or other medical professional establishing the existence and extent of the disability.
+Any concerns with the verification should be adressed with the employee.
+In general, medical records should not be needed to make the determination.
+However, in the unusual case that it is necessary to connect with a physician, the Agency must first obtain the individual’s written consent for the release of medical information.

 The employee’s medical information must be maintained in a confidential file separate from the employee’s personnel file or other records and must not be revealed to anyone who does not need to know in order to provide the accommodation.
 In some instances, the employee’s supervisor does not need to know about the person’s disability or accommodations.
 In those situations, the information should not be shared with the supervisor.